Make a Gift Tax-Free With an IRA

 A Tax-Saving Way to Help Williamson College of the Trades

-If you are 70½ years old or older, you can take advantage of a simple way to benefit Williamson College of the Trades and receive tax benefits in return.
-You can give any amount up to $100,000 per year from your IRA directly to a qualified charity such as ours without having to pay income taxes on the money.
+You can give any amount (up to a maximum of $100,000) per year from your IRA directly to a qualified charity such as Williamson College of the Trades without having to pay income taxes on the money.
+Gifts of any value $100,000 or less are eligible for this benefit and you can feel good knowing that you are making a difference at Williamson.
 This popular gift option is commonly called the IRA charitable rollover, but you may also see it referred to as a qualified charitable distribution, or QCD for short.

 Why Consider This Gift?

 - Your gift will be put to use today, allowing you to see the difference your donation is making.

 - Beginning in the year you turn 72, you can use your gift to satisfy all or part of your required minimum distribution (RMD).

 - You pay no income taxes on the gift.
 The transfer generates neither taxable income nor a tax deduction, so you benefit even if you do not itemize your deductions.

 - Since the gift doesn’t count as income, it can reduce your annual income level.
 This may help lower your Medicare premiums and decrease the amount of Social Security that is subject to tax.